 Creative writing is one of those pursuits that, for many people, is a dream.
 Like music, dance, acting, and art, it seems unattainable.
-Like athletics, entrepreneurship, and presidential leadership, it seems meant only for the chosen few.
+Like athletics, entrepreneurship, and leadership, it seems meant only for the chosen few.
 Every day a writer is born.
 And every day, a writer gives up, overwhelmed by all the things in life that require time, energy, and attention.

-Every day, another blog is abandoned, another novel shelved, poem left half unfinished.
+Every day, another blog is abandoned, another novel shelved, another poem left unfinished.
 “I just don’t have time anymore,” a writer says, then deletes a file that was going to be the next great American novel, or crumples up a poem that would have inspired the next great world leader and throws it in the trash.

 Don’t Give Up